GangstersPairOfDice/zero-to-hero/README.md

 # Warning

-For first 3 implementations (bigram, mlp. mlp2), I was frankensteining PyTorch syntax and logic with tinygrad, therefore it sucks.
+For first 3 implementations (bigram, mlp. mlp2), I was frankensteining PyTorch logic with tinygrad, therefore it sucks.
 Should not be used for real as it is extremely inefficient.

-From RNN onwards, I write the logic strictly for tinygrad, so it should be okay.
+From mlp_manual_backprop, RNN, and onwards, I write the logic strictly for tinygrad, so it should be okay.

 # makemore